Mitogenie/GR_Count/README.md

 #### List of the libraries we used for development (A/Z)
 - copy
 - cv2
-- datetime
-- math
+- ipywidgets
 - matplotlib.pyplot
 - numpy
 - os
 - pandas
-- random
-- scipy
+- re
-- shutil
+- seaborn
 - skimage